TarballCoLtd/Cardinal/README.md

 > Will this work on (insert tracker here)?

 I don't know.
 If it uses Gazelle, it may, but no promises.
 It's up to you to tweak the code accordingly.

+> How can I build this myself?

+Clone, open in Xcode, set your development team in the project settings, `Product -> Archive`.